-Since being acquired by Facebook, Instagram has surpassed Twitter and Tumblr and now has over 600 million active users, with preferred access to Facebook’s 1.8 billion plus user base.
+Since being acquired by Facebook, Instagram has surpassed Twitter and Tumblr and now has over 600 million active users.

 Instagram continues to grow and their growth doesn’t show any signs of stopping.

 By very active I mean to the tune of well over 95 million photos and videos shared per day.

 According to Internet Live Stats on average 777 Instagram photos are uploaded every second!

 After considering the activity numbers above there is no doubting that Instagram is a vibrant social media site that you can use to build your brand in a serious way.

 To make the most of Instagram and to get plenty of exposure for your brand on Instagram I recommend you apply the following powerful ways to Get More Instagram Followers and Likes.